Raphtory/raphtory.github.io/docs/user-guide/export/4_pyvis.md

 # Exporting to Pyvis

-!!! warning
-    There is currently a known issue with the to_pyvis conversion - this will be fixed ASAP in 0.8.1

 For a more interactive visualisation you can export your graphs to [Pyvis](https://pyvis.readthedocs.io/en/latest/), a network visualisation library built on top of [VisJS](https://visjs.github.io/vis-network/examples/).

 Due to the nature of Pyvis's model and API, the parameters for `to_pyvis()` are quite different to the other export functions discussed previously.
 These are split between Raphtory specific parameters and a `kwargs` (key word arguments) map which is passed directly to the pyvis graph during initialisation.